SAP-samples/teched2023-XP264/exercises/ex1/README.md

 - BTP-UAA-0001

-## Exercise 1.1 - Setup SAP Build Apps and enter the application with your trail identity provider user
+## Exercise 1.1 - Setup SAP Build Apps and enter the application with your trial identity provider user

 1. Open the SAP BTP Cockpit and navigate to your global account.
 You should have bookmarked the URL in the Getting started excercise.

-2. Navigate to Boosters
+2. Navigate to **Boosters**

 <br><img src="/exercises/ex1/images/GA-Boosters.png" width="70%">